 Dig a little deeper, however, and it’s easy to see how these two problems might share common roots, and how they might cause the same sorts of life problems.
 In fact, in some people, the addiction and the eating disorder are wrestling for control at the same time.
 Living with two major problems like this can be quite difficult, but with the proper help, people can put both of these conditions in the past.

-Co-Occurring Eating Disorders and Substance Abuse are a Common Problem
+Co-Occurring Substance Abuse and Eating Disorders are Common

 Some people have substance abuse issues alone, or eating disorder issues alone.
 However, many people have both of these problems at the same time.
 In fact, nearly half of all people who have an eating disorder also abuse drugs and/or alcohol, according to the National Eating Disorders Foundation.
 This means people with eating disorders experience substance abuse at a rate five times greater than the rate seen within the general population.
 This could be due, in part, to risk factors the two conditions share.